tahaaoztrkk/LAB_5/README.md

 • toKelvin() → converts Celsius to Kelvin using the formula K = C + 273.15.
 In the main() function, create an object, assign a Celsius value, and display both conversions.
+# task_5
+Create a class named Student with three data members: name, grades[3], and average.
+Add a method named calculateAverage() that computes the average of the three grades.
+In the main() function, assign values to the grades and print the calculated average for the student.